 - Is soft

 - Has sharply defined borders

-- Has a base that is covered with a grey or yellowish-grey material
+- Has a base that is covered with a gray or yellowish-gray material

 - Has a base that bleeds easily if it is banged or scraped

 About half of infected men have only a single ulcer.
-Women often have four or more ulcers.
+Women often have 4 or more ulcers.
 The ulcers appear in specific locations.

 Common locations in men are: